Album This song officially appears on the Rubber Soul (UK Mono) LP.

 From Wikipedia:

 “You Won’t See Me” is a song by the English rock band the Beatles from their 1965 album Rubber Soul.
 It was written by Paul McCartney and credited to Lennon–McCartney.
-As with songs such as “We Can Work It Out” and “I’m Looking Through You” from the same period, the lyrics address McCartney’s troubled relationship with Jane Asher and her desire to pursue her career as a stage and film actress.
-The Beatles recorded the song during what author Mark Lewisohn describes as a “marathon” final recording session for Rubber Soul, to ensure the album’s pre-Christmas release.
+The lyrics address McCartney’s troubled relationship with Jane Asher and her desire to pursue her career as a stage and film actress.
+The Beatles recorded the song during what Mark Lewisohn describes as a “marathon” final recording session for Rubber Soul, to ensure the album’s pre-Christmas release.

 Background and inspiration

-During this period, McCartney also wrote “We Can Work It Out” and “I’m Looking Through You” as commentaries on his and Asher’s relationship.
-The more biting tone of his lyrics marked a change from his typical love songs; in author Howard Sounes’ interpretation, “You Won’t See Me” presents McCartney as “bitter” and “the jealous boyfriend”.
-McCartney later said of the band’s approach to songwriting on Rubber Soul: “We’d had our cute period, and now it was time to expand.”
+During this period, McCartney also wrote “We Can Work It Out” and “I’m Looking Through You” as commentaries on his relationship with Asher.
+The more biting tone of his lyrics marked a change from his typical love songs, in Howard Sounes’ interpretation, McCartney later said of the band’s approach to songwriting on Rubber Soul: “We’d had our cute period, and now it was time to expand.”

 Recording

 The Beatles recorded “You Won’t See Me” during the last day of recording for Rubber Soul – an all-night session that started at 6 pm on 11 November 1965.
 The deadline for completing the album was up, and the band needed to record three songs that night, in addition to finishing work on “I’m Looking Through You”.
 As a result, they cut the song in only two takes.
-At 3:22, it was the longest track the Beatles had recorded up to this point.
+At 3:22, it was the longest track the Beatles had recorded up until that point.
 The fadeout is slightly longer on the mono mix.

 McCartney played piano on the basic track and then overdubbed his bass part.
 The tempo gradually slows down throughout the song, a point that music journalist Robert Fontenot attributes to McCartney leading the performance on piano, rather than Ringo Starr’s timekeeping abilities on the drums.
 In author Jonathan Gould’s description of the song, the tempo appears to “drag” due to McCartney’s “hyperactive Motown-style bass line”.
 Mal Evans, one of the Beatles’ roadies, is credited on the album sleeve as having played Hammond organ.
 His contribution consists solely of an A note held throughout the final verse and the coda.
 Gould also comments on the effect achieved by John Lennon and George Harrison’s wordless backing vocals over the verses, saying that their voices represent “a pair of deaf ears” by “embodying the girl’s indifference” to McCartney’s complaints.
 Starr augmented his drum part with a separate hi-hat overdub, adding rhythmic accents throughout the song.